 Reentry: Students re-enrollment is under the discretion of the Director of CAofB.
 CAofB will consider accepting prior hours depending on how long a student has been out of school.
 Partial credit may be given if hours are older than one year old.

 faculty/staff qualifications

 administration office

 Cari Eisele - Director-CFO

-Cosmetology Licensed

-6 years Salon Experience

-Instructor Licensed

-30 years Administration & Director Experience
+Cosmetology Licensed 6 years Salon Experience Instructor Licensed 8 years Teaching Experience 30 years Administration & Director Experience

 Coral Trujillo - Administration-Director of Relations